-Tamara Farber is a partner, civil litigation lawyer and a national leader in environmental litigation at Miller Thomson.
+Tamara Farber is the Chair of Miller Thomson’s National Administrative Law Practice Group and sits on the Firm’s Executive Committee.
+Tamara is a partner, civil litigation lawyer and a national leader in environmental litigation at Miller Thomson.
 Her focus combines her interest in environmental matters with civil litigation as well as commercial transactions involving environmental issues.

 Tamara provides expertise on real estate and business transactions involving brownfield redevelopment and contaminated land sale and acquisition including investigating contaminated lands, environmental due diligence, audits, property remediation, site decommissioning, waste management, environmental compliance matters, environmental risk management, representations, warranties, indemnities, and interactions with environmental regulators.
 On civil claims, Tamara acts on various matters including contaminated land migration claims, spills, consultant negligence, remedial option and cost disputes, director and officer liability in relation to environmental liabilities, and environmental issues in insolvency matters.